Skip to content

 History of Ask a Stupid Question Day

 During the 1980’s a bunch of teachers realized that their students weren’t asking questions for fear of sounding stupid.
 So they created a day dedicated to letting students ask the questions they were most ashamed of.
 By making a place that was safe for all questions, they were encouraging them to open up and share their curiosity with the class, without the fear of being ridiculed.
-Ever since then Ask a Stupid Question Day has been an annual tradition celebrated by American Schools everywhere, and has recently travelled into Britain and India.
+Ever since then Ask a Stupid Question Day has been an annual tradition celebrated by American Schools everywhere, and has recently traveled into Britain and India.

 The kind of questions that get asked cover an incredibly diverse amount of topics, from the philosophical “What if the hokey pokey really is what it’s all about?”, to the more practical “Is the nose the center of the face?”
-There’s even more questions that are equally odd in their nature, but are ponderances about human behavior, like “Why do we press harder on a remote control when the batteries are going dead?” and the humours “What does cheese say when it gets its picture taken?”
+There’s even more questions that are equally odd in their nature, but are ponderances about human behavior, like “Why do we press harder on a remote control when the batteries are going dead?” and the humors “What does cheese say when it gets its picture taken?”

 Ask a Stupid Question Day is dedicated to all these questions and more.